The Tilting House Cover Art

 About Ivonne

 Ivonne Lamazares was born in Havana, and at the age of thirteen, left Cuba and settled in Miami, Florida.
 Her first novel, The Sugar Island (Houghton Mifflin), was translated to seven languages.
 Her short fiction and nonfiction have appeared in Latina Magazine, The Southern Review, Michigan Quarterly Review, The Florida Review, A Century of Cuban Writers in Florida, Grabbed: Poets & Writers on Sexual Assault, Empowerment & Healing, and elsewhere.
 She is the recipient of an NEA and three Florida Individual Artist Fellowships.
-She lives in Miami with her husband, poet Steve Kronen, and teaches writing at Miami Dade College.
+She lives in Miami with her husband, poet Steve Kronen.